SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 * cathub organize: For larger systematic datasets without reaction barriers, this approach will create folders and and arrange your data-files in the right location for you.

-* cathub make_folders: For smaller or more complicated datasets with reaction barriers, this method will only create your folders, and you will have to drop the files in the right location yourself.
+* cathub make-folders: For smaller or more complicated datasets with reaction barriers, this method will only create your folders, and you will have to drop the files in the right location yourself.

 In either case no data will be uploaded to `catalysis-hub.org/publications <https://www.catalysis-hub.org/publications>`_ before you run `cathub db2server ...`.
 Once you upload data it will be held in a moderation stage which you can inspect yourself at `catalysis-hub.org/upload <https://www.catalysis-hub.org/upload>`_